cdisc-org/DataExchange-ODM-LinkML/docs/StudyEventRef.md

 slot_usage:
   StudyEventOID:
     name: StudyEventOID
-    description: Reference to the StudyEventDef .
+    description: Reference to the StudyEventDef.
     comments:
     - 'Required

-      range:oidref
+      range: oidref

       Must match the OID attribute for a StudyEventDef in the Study/MetaDataVersion.'
     domain_of: